Yankees vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has recorded a base hit in three straight games.
-In his last five games he is hitting .450 with a double, two walks and an RBI.
+- Thomas hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .400 with two doubles, two walks and an RBI.

 Thomas Recent Games